GlennFolker/Confictura/README.md

 Desktop builds are convenient for testing, but will obviously **not** work on Android, so never include this in your releases.
 Here's how you can build the mod:
 1. Open your terminal, and `cd` to your local copy of the mod.
 2. Ensure your internet connection on first or clean builds, as the project will try to fetch prerequisites from the internet.
-3. Run `gradlew jar` *(replace `gradlew` with `./gradlew` on Mac/Linux)*.
+3. Run `gradlew deploy` *(replace `gradlew` with `./gradlew` on Mac/Linux)*.
 This should create a JAR inside `build/libs/` that you can copy over to the Mindustry mods folder to install it.
-4. You can also then run `gradlew install` to automatically install the mod JAR, or even `gradlew jar install` to do both compiling and installing at once.
+4. You can also then run `gradlew install` to automatically install the mod JAR, or even `gradlew deploy install` to do both compiling and installing at once.
+5. Make sure you run `gradlew proc:run` when you modify sprites.
+Typically you'd chain the command like `gradlew proc:run deploy`, or even `gradlew proc:run install`.

 ### Android Build